Kim:kyungho 1997

 Kim:Kyungho 1997 is the second studio album from rock singer Kim Kyung Ho, released on Samsung Music in 1997.
-The album fared far better than its predecessor in sales and was critically acclaimed.
-The track "People Who Make Me Sorrow" hit #1 in the charts for over all over South Korea.
+The album, which fared far better than its predecessor in sales, is best known for the track "People Who Make Me Sad" which hit #1 in the charts in South Korea.
+Other popular songs from the album include "Forbidden Love" and "Aria of Sad Souls".